I grew up in a house full of music. I remember my mom playing albums by

 I started playing drums in junior high, bass drum first, but I worked my way up to snare pretty quick.
 Our band director taught us all how to read music, but when I bought my first drum set (the same red sparkle one I’m playing in my retro picture on this page) I was on my own.
 I had to figure this thing out.
 I grew up in a very small town in northern Wisconsin, there were no instructors, no internet, heck, only 3 channels on my TV!
 But I had my cassettes and I had WIFC FM in Wausau, and I put on the headphones and tried to play along, learning little bits along the way.
 In high school, I got into every band there was: stage band, marching band, jazz band, pit band.
 It was coming together…

 I sold my drums while I was in college, didn’t have anywhere to keep them and a buddy offered me cash for them.
 I got thru college, got married, and started having kids right away.
 Still loved music, but was busy enough with my family that I didn’t really miss the drums.
 When my sons were maybe 8 and 6, the drums came up one day, and they said “You had drums!?!?
 Why would you ever sell drums!?!?”
-And I had to agree, so I went to Ward Brodt on the Beltline and bought what is still the basis of my black Tama set that I play today (although I have Peart-ized it a bit).
+And I had to agree, so I went to Ward Brodt on the Beltline and bought what is still the basis of my black Tama set that I play today, although I have "Peart-ized" it a bit.
+I have since sold that and bought my silver sparkle Tama set.
 I played when I had time, but nothing really came of it until I became an empty nester in 2012.
 Suddenly I had a lot of time on my hands, made some local connections, and wound up in two bands that had some intertwined parts.
 I also started playing in the worship band at my church, and met a guitar player there named Kurt Quickel. (name sound familiar?)
 The other bands fell apart, and one night I went to see Kurt’s band, and they ROCKED!
 I said to him that night, “If anything ever happens with your drummer, I better be your first call!”
 Well, several months later, I got the call, auditioned, and I have been the drummer for Retro Specz ever since.
 Lovin every minute of it…

 Ted @ 17!